Bangkok food courts are famous for being some of the best places to find authentic, inexpensive, delicious food in Thailand’s capital city.

 Wondering how much to load onto your card?

-Did you eat at any food courts in Bangkok?
+Did you eat at any Bangkok food courts?
 What did you order?
 Let me know in the comments!